South Australian Derby Tips & Betting advice

 One of the highlights of the Adelaide Racing Carnival, the South Australian Derby takes place at Morphettville Racecourse at the end of April or beginning of May each year.

-Carrying a prize fund of $500,000, it is a Group 1 race in which some smart three-year-olds horses compete under set weight conditions over the staying trip of 2500m.
+It is a Group 1 race in which some smart three-year-olds horses compete under set weight conditions over the staying trip of 2500m.

 Held over a variety of distances since its inception in 1860, when won by a horse named Midnight, the current 2500m trip was settled on in 2001.
 Previously, the race had been elevated to its Group 1 status in 1979 with Top Ware winning the first held as a Group 1 race.